Browse by Medical Category

 Note that participants are often accepted after the deadline listed on the website.Contact person for the course if anyone has questions: Ana Weil.

 Jonathan Abraham, MD, PhD, 2016 Trainee: Dr. Abraham transitioned to a DP5 award from NIH and a Burroughs-Wellcome Career Award for Medical Scientists.
+He is currently a faculty member in the Department of Microbiology and Immunobiology at Harvard Medical School.
 His work focuses on profiling the human antibody response in survivors of viral hemorrhagic fevers and on development of antibody therapies for human viral hemorrhagic fevers and the prevention of late neurological complications of these infections.

 Kelly Bachta, MD, PhD, 2014-2016 Trainee: Dr. Bachta has recently begun additional mentored postdoctoral training at Northwestern Memorial Hospital.
 Under the mentorship of Dr. John Mekalanos, Dr. Bachta’s project focused on the mechanisms of multi-drug resistance in Pseudomonas aeruginosa.
 Pseudomonas aeruginosa is an opportunistic pathogen that commonly affects immunocompromised hosts including those with cystic fibrosis and neutropenia.
 These patients tend to receive multiple courses of antibiotics and, as a result, P. aeruginosa is serially exposed to selective pressure to develop and maintain mechanisms of antibiotic resistance.
 One such mechanism involves the coordination of drug-efflux pumps.
 P. aeruginosa has several known multi-drug efflux pumps which efflux a variety of antibiotics including beta-lactams, fluoroquinolones and aminoglycosides.
 Dr. Bachta’s project characterized these efflux pumps with the hope of developing novel inhibitors to expand the array of clinically useful anti-pseudomonal therapies.